IgorKhramtsov/SZOHack-v2/README.md

 ## Dependencies
+To compile this code you need DirectX 9 SDK of June 2010.
+Config `lib` and `include` folder in settings of solution.

+## How to run
-To run this code you will need DirectX 9 SDK of June 2010, injector and some app running on DirectX 9.
+To run this code you need injector - [Xenos](https://github.com/DarthTon/Xenos) for example (use manual map injection type).
+And some app running on DirectX 9 (i attached some .exe i used in `misc` folder).
 All memhack functions wont run and disabled in code, otherwise app will crash right after inject.
-Config `lib` and `include` folder in solution settings.
-Run app and inject dll.
+After compiling - select in injector `D3D9 Test.exe` file, compiled MultiHack.dll and click inject.
 Menu activates on __Home__ button.

 # Warning!
 Dont use this project in any game, its obsolete and open-sourced.
 Almost certainly you will be banned.